 Who Can Bring a Medical Malpractice Claim

-Any patient injured by medical negligence can bring a lawsuit and make a claim for pain and suffering, loss wages and medical expenses.
+Any patient injured by medical negligence can bring a lawsuit for pain and suffering, loss wages and medical expenses.
 If the injuries are severe, permanent and disabling, the patient's family might also have a claim.

-If the patient dies because of malpractice, the patient's family can bring a claim, depending upon many factors.
-When a claim for death is made, the recovery generally is based on pain and suffering, medical expenses, and loss of estate.
+If the patient dies because of the medical error, the patient's family likely can bring a claim.
+When death occurs, the recovery is based on mental pain and suffering, medical expenses, and loss of estate.

 Will Levin Papantonio Accept My Case

-Our attorneys review and accept medical malpractice cases of every size, whether in the Pensacola area or nationwide.
+We review and accept malpractice cases of every size, whether in the Pensacola area or nationwide.
 No case is too big or too small.